Lusty94/lusty94_butcher/README.md

 ## INSTALLATION

-- Add the ##ITEMS snippet below into your core/shared/items.lua file
+- Add the ##ITEMS snippet below into your core/shared/items.lua file - ox_inventory users place the snippet in inventory/data/items.lua
 - Add the ##JOB snippet below to your core/shared/jobs.lua
 - Add all .png images inside [images] folder into your inventory/html/images folder - ox_inventory users place images inside inventory/web/images
 - Add your own methods of obtaining the butcher job - perhaps city hall?